 ii.
 “Sent for her sake, and the rest, to certify them of the resurrection.
 It is their office (and they are glad of it) to comfort and counsel the saints still, as it were by speaking and doing after a spiritual manner.”
 (Trapp)

 iii.
 One at the head and the other at the feet: “So were the cherubim placed at each end of the mercy-seat: Exodus 25:18, 19.”
 (Clarke)

 d.
 They have taken away my Lord, and I do not know where they have laid Him: Mary wasn’t thinking or dreaming that Jesus was alive.
 She believed He was still dead, and only wanted to know where He was so she could do the final work of preparing His body for burial.
 This is more evidence that she didn’t notice the burial cloths because of the angels.

 Now when she had said this, she turned around and saw Jesus standing there, and did not know that it was Jesus.
 Jesus said to her, “Woman, why are you weeping?
 Whom are you seeking?”
 She, supposing Him to be the gardener, said to Him, “Sir, if You have carried Him away, tell me where You have laid Him, and I will take Him away.”
 Jesus said to her, “Mary!”
 She turned and said to Him, “Rabboni!” (which is to say, Teacher).

-a.
-I will take Him away: It’s possible that Mary was a large, strong woman and was physically capable of carrying away the body of a dead man.
-It is more like that she was simply so filled with sorrow and devotion that she isn’t thinking through her plans carefully.
+d.
+Tell me where You have laid Him, and I will take Him away: It’s possible that Mary was a large, strong woman and was physically capable of carrying away the body of a dead man.
+It is more likely that she was simply so filled with sorrow and devotion that she isn’t thinking through her plans carefully.

 i.
 “Her words reveal her devotion.
 She never paused to consider how she would carry the corpse of a full-grown man or how she would explain her possession of it.”
 (Tenney)